tulasidamarla/algorithms-and-data-structures/alogirthms/heapsort.md

 Max heapify
 -----------
-Given a node whose left sub tree and right subtree are already satisfy max heap, to max heapify of the current node
+Given a node whose left sub tree and right subtree already satisfy max heap, to max heapify of the current node using recursive method, here is the code.

 	public static void maxHeapify(int[] a, int i, int n) {